-Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3 - not in effect)
+Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3)

 Section B - Identify - Requirement 7